 The Governor may make such regulations as are contemplated by this Act or as he considers necessary or expedient for the purposes of this Act.

 Notes

-1 This is a compilation of the Health Legislation Administration Act 1984 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Health Legislation Administration Act 1984 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table